Henry Jackson Hunt: Siege of Petersburg

 The rest of the war was an anticlimax for Hunt.
 He served in Virginia to the end of the war, managing the siege operations of Petersburg in 1864 and 1865.
 He was breveted major general both in the volunteers and in the Regular Army.

-Postbellum
+Postwar

 When the U.S. Army was reorganized in 1866, Hunt became colonel of the 5th U.S. Artillery.
 He served as commanding officer of Fort Adams in Newport, Rhode Island, from May 20, 1869, until November 10, 1875, and as president of the permanent Artillery Board.
 Hunt held various commands until retirement from the Army in 1883.

 Later life

 Upon retirement in 1883, Hunt become governor of the Soldiers' Home in Washington, D.C.
 He died in 1889 and is buried in the Soldiers' Home National Cemetery.
 Fort Hunt Park in Northern Virginia is named after Hunt.

 In popular media

 Hunt is featured prominently in the alternate history novel Gettysburg: A Novel of the Civil War by Newt Gingrich and William R. Forstchen.
 He also appears in the sequel novels of the series, Grant Comes East and Never Call Retreat: Lee and Grant: The Final Victory.